 Some toddlers cling to the parent they see the most often at certain points in their development.
 A toddler might do this either out of greater familiarity, or because they’re upset that the other parent is away from them more often.
-In either case, generally, the best way to address this, besides waiting it out, is to make a point to spend a little extra quality time with her – even if she resists a little at first.
+In either case, generally, the best way to address this, besides waiting it out, is to make a point to spend a little extra quality time with them – even if they resist a little at first.

-On the other hand, it’s also common for a toddler to latch on to a parent who isn’t around as much, leaving the parent who does more day-to-day care for her feeling left-behind.
-This may be because of a sense of making the most of the time when the favored parent is home, or because she has so much trust in the parent who stays home with her that she is willing to show off her “bad” side.
-In either case, again, the best way to handle this is generally just to wait it out, although it can also be a good time to start setting limits about the way she responds to this temporary preference.
-For example, asking for a specific parent to read her bedtime story is fine – having a tantrum when she doesn’t get what she wants is not.
+On the other hand, it’s also common for a toddler to latch on to a parent who isn’t around as much, leaving the parent who does more day-to-day care for them feeling left-behind.
+This may be because of a sense of making the most of the time when the favored parent is home, or because they have so much trust in the parent who stays home with them that they are willing to show off their “bad” side.
+In either case, again, the best way to handle this is generally just to wait it out, although it can also be a good time to start setting limits about the way they respond to this temporary preference.
+For example, asking for a specific parent to read their bedtime story is fine – having a tantrum when they doesn’t get what they want is not.

 - Melinda Wener Moyer. “‘Caaaarrrryyyyy Meeeeeeeee!’
 How to handle a clingy kid.”
 Slate.
 Slate, January 10 2014.
 Retrieved June 26 2017. http://www.slate.com/articles/double_x/the_kids/2014/01/clingy_kids_is_there_a_cure.html.